Neural Field-Based 3D Surface Reconstruction of Microstructures from Multi-Detector Signals in Scanning Electron Microscopy: Introduction

 \section{Introduction}

-The scanning electron microscope (SEM)~\cite{reimer2000scanning} is a powerful imaging tool that uses a focused electron beam to scan a sample surface, generating signals such as secondary electrons (SE) and backscattered electrons (BSE) to produce high-resolution, micro- to nanoscale images.
-Owing to its remarkable depth of field, spatial resolution, and stereoscopic appearance, SEM has been widely adopted in fields such as materials science~\cite{SEM_Material}, biomedicine~\cite{SEM_Biomedicine}, and semiconductor manufacturing~\cite{SEM_Semiconductor}.
-However, SEM images inherently represent two-dimensional (2D) intensity distributions of scattered electrons captured by detectors, which do not directly convey the underlying three-dimensional (3D) surface geometry.
-This limitation poses a significant barrier in applications that require accurate 3D characterization, such as analysis of biological surface structures~\cite{SEM_biological_surface} or advancing the precision of manufacturing~\cite{SEM_manufacturing}.
-As a result, reconstructing detailed 3D surface topography from 2D SEM images has emerged as a critical requirement of growing importance.
-Existing approaches for SEM 3D surface reconstruction primarily fall into three categories~\cite{3DSEM}: multi-view, single-view, and hybrid methods.
+The 3D characterization of microstructures is particularly important, as surface morphology dictates the functional properties of materials and biological specimens.
+As in ~\cref{fig:teaser}, detailed 3D reconstruction reveals the pollen microstructures that enable adhesion to insect pollinators, providing insights valuable for both understanding pollination mechanisms~\cite{peach2} and designing biomimetic surfaces~\cite{pollen_biomimetic_design}.
+The scanning electron microscope (SEM)~\cite{reimer2000scanning} is a powerful imaging instrument that uses a focused electron beam to scan sample surfaces, producing high-resolution and large depth-of-field images at the micro- to nanoscales.
+It plays a crucial role in materials science~\cite{SEM_Semiconductor}, biology~\cite{nature_life_science}, and industrial manufacturing~\cite{nature_additive_manufacturing}.
+However, SEM images inherently represent only 2D intensity distributions of scattered electrons captured by detectors, which do not directly reveal the underlying 3D surface geometry.
+Consequently, 3D reconstruction from 2D SEM images has emerged as a critical requirement for advancing scientific understanding.

-Multi-view methods~\cite{3DSEM, SFM32, SFM33, CE_SFM, SFM54} are typically based on the structure-from-motion (SfM) technique~\cite{SFM2, SFM3, SFM1}, which estimates 3D surface geometry from a sequence of tilted-view SEM images.
-These methods triangulate matched features between views to recover a sparse 3D point cloud, followed by dense reconstruction to generate a more complete 3D model.
-However, reliable feature matching becomes challenging in smooth and textureless regions, which are particularly prevalent in microscale sample surfaces.
-Therefore, such regions often suffer from poor reconstruction quality.